fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-stripe.md

    - Your Stripe accounts will appear automatically in Fiskl
    - You can connect multiple Stripe accounts, including those with multiple currencies

-## After Connecting
+## After connecting

-- The initial download may display temporary warning icons while we balances are calculated
+- The initial download may display temporary warning icons while we calculate the balances
 - To view transactions, click "Transactions" on the account card or access the matching ledger account from Fiskl Chart of Accounts

 :::info